-The following includes a list of examples, such as, but not limited to, which may be considered for inclusion as eligibility standards to participate in extracurricular interscholastic or interscholastic activities: School attendance policy that may prevent a student from participating □ Alcohol/drug related behavior □ 2.0 GPA Required for Academic Eligibility.
+The following includes a list of examples, such as, but not limited to, which may be considered for inclusion as eligibility standards to participate in extracurricular interscholastic or interscholastic activities: \Box School attendance policy that may prevent a student from participating \Box Alcohol/drug related behavior \Box 2.0 GPA Required for Academic Eligibility.
 A middle/junior high student must have 2.0 GPA, or the equivalent of a 2.0 GPA based on a 4.0 scale, at the conclusion of each semester.
 A high school student must have a cumulative 2.0 grade point average on a 4.0 unweighted scale, or its equivalent, at the conclusion of each semester to be academically eligible during the next semester (s.
 1006.15(3)(a)1, Florida Statutes).
 Final grades previously earned by the student from another school shall not be converted using the scale in Bylaw 9.4.2.
-A district may require more stringent academic requirements (i.e. no F's) □ School/classroom discipline issues □ Social Media issues □ Bullying □ Sportsmanship □ Dress Code Policy □ Four Year Limit of Eligibility □ Age Limit - 19 years 9 months (seniors) or 19 years on or after September 1 (all others) □ Physical Evaluation (EL2) and Consent and Release from Liability Certificate (EL3) Any other district policy which would remove or prevent a student from participating in extracurricular activities.
+A district may require more stringent academic requirements (i.e. no F's) \Box School/classroom discipline issues \Box Social Media issues \Box Bullying \Box Sportsmanship \Box Dress Code Policy \Box Four Year Limit of Eligibility \Box Age Limit - 19 years 9 months (seniors) or 19 years on or after September 1 (all others) \Box Physical Evaluation (EL2) and Consent and Release from Liability Certificate (EL3) \Box Any other district policy which would remove or prevent a student from participating in extracurricular activities.

 One of the exceptions for a student who transfers schools and wishes to continue participating in the same sport at the new school is "authorized for good cause" published in district, charter, or private school policy.
-The following includes a list of examples, such as, but not limited to, which may be considered for "good cause authority": \square Move to a new residence - the student moves to a new home address due to a move by the student and a person or person(s) with whom he/she has been previously living that makes it necessary for the student to attend a different school. \square Move to a new residence following the marriage of the student.
-The student immediately establishes a new residence that makes it necessary to attend a different school. \square Reassignment by District School Board or Charter School Board \square Transfer of school within the first twenty days - i.e. acceptance into a previously applied for magnet program, charter or private school \square Special Assignment by the Superintendent, School Choice Office, etc. \square Undue Hardship
+The following includes a list of examples, such as, but not limited to, which may be considered for "good cause authority": Move to a new residence - the student moves to a new home address due to a move by the student and a person or person(s) with whom he/she has been previously living that makes it necessary for the student to attend a different school.
+Move to a new residence that makes it necessary to attend a different school.
+Reassignment by District School Board or Charter School Board Transfer of school within the first twenty days - i.e. acceptance into a previously applied for magnet program, charter or private school Special Assignment by the Superintendent, School Choice Office, etc. Undue Hardship